Flipism

-Flipism, sometimes spelled "flippism", is a pseudophilosophy under which decisions are made by flipping a coin.
+Flipism, sometimes spelled "flippism", is a personal philosophy under which decisions are made by flipping a coin.
 It originally appeared in the Donald Duck Disney comic "Flip Decision" by Carl Barks, published in 1953.
 Barks called a practitioner of "flipism" a "flippist".

 An actual coin is not necessary: dice or another random generator may be used for decision making.

 Flipism can be seen as a normative decision theory, although it does not fulfill the criteria of rationality.

 History

 In the original 1952 comic book, Donald Duck meets the eccentric Professor Batty, who persuades Donald to make decisions based on flipping a coin at every crossroad of life: "Life is but a gamble!
 Let flipism chart your ramble!"
 Donald soon gets into trouble when following this advice.
 He drives a one way road in the wrong direction and is fined $50.
 The reason for the fine is not his bad driving, but rather the fact that he relied on a coin to do his thinking instead of deciding for himself.